-HCC Life Insurance Company offers you a solution: short-term medical insurance.
-Depending upon the state where you are returning to live and work, HCC Life Insurance Company offers policies that are available for a period of one to 11 months in the event of illness or injury.
+Depending upon the state where you are returning to live and work, policies are available for a period of one to 11 months in the event of illness or injury.
 Such insurance policies also serve to protect you financially should you require medical care, hospitalizations, emergency room visits, or even surgery.

 Short-term medical insurance cannot be “renewed” when the policy protection period ends.
 However, you may be allowed to reapply for a new policy depending upon where you live.

 As noted, this stopgap policy is designed to protect you until you are able to locate new employment and arrange for your own long-term policy.
 The policy allows you to choose the amount of your deductible, coinsurance, length of desired coverage, and the doctors and hospitals from which you seek treatment.
 Most importantly, you get medical protection.

 International Medicine Versus American Medicine